 Over the past decade, a true revolution has taken place in the realm of workplace training.
 Thousands of businesses all over the world have revamped their technological approach to employee training, ditching paper manuals and classroom lectures in favor of virtual training and simulations.

 Many have even turned to immersive solutions to satisfy their educational needs, with augmented reality training being a particularly big hit.
-This has triggered an avalanche of interest in augmented reality development services, so we figured it was time to give you all the details about this phenomenon, along with everything you need to know to create an AR training solution.
+This has triggered an avalanche of interest in AR app development services, so we figured it was time to give you all the details about this phenomenon, along with everything you need to know to create an AR training solution.

 What is Augmented Reality Training?